Chart Color Schemes

 An assessment of population growth drivers in Yangebup reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Yangebup's population is around 8,228 as of Aug 2025.
-This reflects an increase of 597 people since the 2021 Census, which reported a population of 7,631 people.
-The change is inferred from the estimated resident population of 8,223 from the ABS as of June 2024 and an additional 58 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,366 persons per square kilometer.
-Yangebup's growth rate of 7.8% since the census positions it close to the national average of 8.6%.
-Population growth was primarily driven by natural growth contributing approximately 63.3% of overall population gains during recent periods.
+Yangebup's population is approximately 8,230 as of November 2025.
+This figure represents an increase of 599 people since the 2021 Census, which reported a population of 7,631.
+The change is inferred from the estimated resident population of 8,223 in June 2024 and an additional 59 validated new addresses since the Census date.
+This results in a density ratio of 1,367 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Yangebup's growth rate of 7.8% since the census is within 1.1 percentage points of the national average (8.9%), indicating strong growth fundamentals.
+Natural growth contributed approximately 63.3% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, an above median population growth is projected for Yangebup, with an expected increase of 1,281 persons to 2041 based on the latest population numbers, indicating a total increase of 15.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch employs growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Projected demographic shifts suggest an above median population growth for national areas.
+Yangebup is expected to grow by 1,281 persons to 2041, with a total increase of 15.5% over the 17-year period.

 Frequently Asked Questions - Population